ygombo/ygombo.github.io/content/event/sgs/index.md

   country: Indonesia

 summary: "I shared about the roles of AI in education."
 abstract: "In this session, I shared insights on how to use AI ethically, to improve the quality of learning and education in Stella Gracia School, Lombok.
-The main talking point was to use AI as a tool to personalized the learning, not to cheat, not to replace it. "
+The main talking point was to use AI as a tool to personalized the learning, not to cheat, not to replace it."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.